zaphosting/docs/docs/vserver-windows-ftpserver.md

 ![image](https://user-images.githubusercontent.com/26007280/190912805-1a972dec-1e60-425a-806f-4c7dad3663dc.png)

 After that you can close the process with a click on **OK**, a connection to your FTP server is now possible.

+## Conclusion

+Congratulations, you have successfully installed and configurated the FTP server on your VPS!
+If you have any further questions or problems, please contact our support team, who are available to help you every day!